-1. Tardies - Punctuality is necessary for a student to take full advantage of available educational opportunities.
+Tardies - Punctuality is necessary for a student to take full advantage of available educational opportunities.
 If a student is not in the classroom when the tardy bell rings, he/she will be classified as tardy.
-A parent(s)/guardian(s) request for early release or late arrival will be an unexcused absence unless the release is for verified medical, dental treatment or other reasons defined for excused absences by the School Board.

 Secondary Students: Parents/Guardians can excuse up to 5 combined late arrivals to school and/or early dismissals from school per semester for verified medical, dental or other reasons defined for excused absences by the school board.